 Make Use Of Online Courses Platforms

-If you choose to go this route, It would be best if you also incorporated an upsell or cross-selling strategy to increase the Average Order Value (AOV).
+If you choose this route, It would be best to incorporate an upsell or cross-selling strategy to increase the Average Order Value (AOV).
 A fair deal?

 Go For Paid Ads